Apollo 16: Return to Earth

 The penultimate day of the flight was largely spent performing experiments, aside from a twenty-minute press conference during the second half of the day.
 During the press conference, the astronauts answered questions pertaining to several technical and non-technical aspects of the mission prepared and listed by priority at the Manned Spacecraft Center in Houston by journalists covering the flight.
 In addition to numerous housekeeping tasks, the astronauts prepared the spacecraft for its atmospheric reentry the next day.
 At the end of the crew's final full day in space, the spacecraft was approximately 77000 nmi from Earth and closing at a rate of about 7000 ft/s.

 When the wake-up call was issued to the crew for their final day in space by CAPCOM England, the CSM was about 45000 nmi from Earth, traveling just over 9000 ft/s.
 Just over three hours before splashdown in the Pacific Ocean, the crew performed a final course correction burn, using the spacecraft's thrusters to change their velocity by 1.4 ft/s.
 Approximately ten minutes before reentry into Earth's atmosphere, the cone-shaped command module containing the three crewmembers separated from the service module, which would burn up during reentry.
 At 265 hours and 37 minutes into the mission, at a velocity of about 36000 ft/s, Apollo 16 began atmospheric reentry.
-At its maximum, the temperature of the heat shield was between 4000 and 4500 F. After successful parachute deployment and less than 14 minutes after reentry began, the command module splashed down in the Pacific Ocean 189 nmi southeast of the island of Kiritimati 265 hours, 51 minutes, 5 seconds after liftoff.
+At its maximum, the temperature of the heat shield was between 4000 and 4500 F. After parachute deployment and less than 14 minutes after reentry began, the command module splashed down in the Pacific Ocean 189 nmi southeast of the island of Kiritimati 265 hours, 51 minutes, 5 seconds after liftoff.
 The spacecraft and its crew was retrieved by the aircraft carrier USS Ticonderoga.
 The astronauts were safely aboard the Ticonderoga 37 minutes after splashdown.